+To the superintendent registrar

+Dear

-This letter is to confirm that <.....> is a member of the Religious Society of Friends.
+This letter is to confirm that < is a member of the Religious Society of Friends.

-When a non-member wishes to marry according to the usage of the Religious Society of Friends in England and Wales, then the Quaker registering officer has to provide a certificate that can be passed to the superintendent registrar when notice is given, as required by the Marriage Act 1949 s.47(2)(b).
+When a non-member wishes to marry according to the usage of the Religious Society of Friends in England and Wales, the Quaker registering officer has to provide a certificate that can be passed to the superintendent registrar when notice is given, as required by the Marriage Act 1949 s.47(2)(b).

 No such certificate may be issued when a member of the Religious Society of Friends wishes to marry according to our usage.

+Please contact me if you have any queries.

+Yours, in Friendship,

+Name

+Registering officer of <> Area Meeting.